Jun 26, 2024

 << Back to all articles

-Cloud marketplaces are powerful tripartite commercial conduits for buyers, sellers, and channel partners (service providers, SIs, GSIs, resellers, and more).
-They are also expected to route more than $45B in software sales by 2025.
+Cloud marketplaces such as AWS Marketplace, Azure Marketplace, and Google Cloud Marketplace are powerful commercial conduits for buyers, sellers, and channel partners (service providers, SIs, GSIs, resellers, and more).

 1. Meeting buyer needs